SantoshDasari/personal-website/content/blog/coursework.md

 In this course, I learned how to effectively generate ideas and use research methodology to discuss technical topics.
 I also learned Agile project management methodology, and applying it to create an electronic device to be used by specific customers.

 I particularly found the Agile methodology very useful as it is something I can use in leading the Relectric Car Team.
+Moreover, I learned about:

+* Agile Sprints
+* Product backlog
+* Iterative design
+* Sprint retrospectives
+* Team dynamics
+* User personas and interviews
+* Failing fast
+* Ideation of good ideas

-I learned about how sprints work, the product backlog, etc., and applied those skills by acting as the scrum master on our team.
+I was able to apply those skills by acting as the scrum master on our team.
 As such, I oversaw, and contributed to, four sprints throughout the semester, which resulted in the successful completion of our project.
+You can find more about our project [here](https://ratik.me/blog/plantpod/ "PlantPod").
+I believe that my project management skills have improved greatly since the start of this semester.